 Before they move in, you must tell us the name, age and sex of any intended lodger or sub-tenant, the part of your home they will occupy, and the date they intend to move in.
 You must also tell us again if they move out.
 See Household changes on page 19.

-choice Contact the Choice Services Centre See page 2 for details About this book Our service Choice Customer Charter 3 Complaints 4 Involving tenants 5
+Our service

+Choice Customer Charter 3

+Complaints 4

+Involving tenants 5